Ethically Traded Tea

 The broker keeps the buyer informed of the teas available in his warehouse and sends on samples of the lots with an estimated price .
 The buyer indicates his maximum price and the broker will revert if happy with the price.
 Most of the time these brokers also double as blenders and they buy up lots that have failed to find buyers at auctions, and form them into blends .
 These blends in question are usually the cheaper ones.
 Limited understanding of these procedures in the West means that many distributors who claim to be importers are actually purchasing from a wholesaler on their own continent.
-In Europe for example the commercial tea hub is Hamburg in Germany, home to large scale tea brokers who supply the marjotiy of European based tea companies.
+In Europe for example the commercial tea hub is Hamburg in Germany, home to large scale tea brokers who supply the majority of European based tea companies.

 Economic and social aspects of the Tea Industry

 The size of tea plantations around the world varies greatly.
-From the few hundred square yards cultivated by a farmer and his family to the immense gardens which can cover thousands of areas and employ close to ten thousand workers.
+From the few hundred square yards cultivated by a farmer and his family to the immense gardens which can cover thousands of acres and employ close to ten thousand workers.

 Farmers: Small farm cultivated by the family or seasonal workers play a huge role in the tea economy.
-The farmer cultivates his land and harvest the crops.
+The farmer cultivates his land and harvests the crops.
 He then sells his tea on the local market.

 Farmers organised into a cooperative: This system means that the farmer belongs to a cooperative and has joined together with neighbouring farmers to invest in the necessary equipment.
-He can still process his own harvest and then sell it as he wishes on the local market..
+He can still process his own harvest and then sell it as he wishes on the local market.

-Farmers harvesting and manufacturing his own tea: In this case the famer has personally invested in the necessary equipment and he is selling manufactured tea to a wholesaler / an exporter or sometimes directly to shops
+Farmers harvesting and manufacturing his own tea: In this case the farmer has personally invested in the necessary equipment and he is selling manufactured tea to a wholesaler / an exporter or sometimes directly to shops

 At Hancock & Abberton our tea partners provide us with the highest quality tea, organically grown and harvested in a sustainable environment with social responsibility to ensure the goodness of tea is not compromised.